fmihpc/analysator/Documentation/sphinx/magnetopause.rst

 * solar wind flow ("streamlines")
     * uses *magnetopause_sw_streamline_3d.py* from pyCalculations
     * if streamlines make a turn so that the velocity points sunwards (to pos. x), the streamline is ignored from that point onwards
-        * this fixes some issues with funky and inwards-turning streamlines but not all
+    * streamlines that enter an area where beta* is below 0.4 are also stopped
+        * this can affect the far magnetotail as streamlines may turn inwards into lobes at some point and may result in magnetopause not forming due to not enough streamline points where magnetopause is supposed to be
     * very dependent on how solar wind streamlines behave
     * streamline seeds and other options can greatly affect the resulting magnetopause